7-Day Mediterranean Diet Meal Plan for Eating (and Living) Your Healthiest

-The keto diet and Whole30 may be getting their moments in the social media sun, but the Mediterranean diet plan continues to trump all others-just ask U.S. News & World Report-for being easy to stick to and good for your body.
+While keto and intermittent fasting may be getting their moments in the social media sun, the Mediterranean diet continues to reign supreme as the "best" diet — easy to follow and good for your body — according to U.S. News & World Report.
 (After all, you can score these five health benefits from eating Mediterranean diet foods.)
 The best part: It's a program you can follow for life, without feeling like you're constantly restricting your calories or giving up foods you really love.

-Think of the Mediterranean diet as a pyramid-you'll see fish, legumes, and seasonal fruits and vegetables in the consume-with-gusto level at the bottom.
+Think of the Mediterranean diet as a pyramid — you'll see fish, legumes, and seasonal fruits and vegetables in the consume-with-gusto level at the bottom.
 Whole grains and olive oil are in the next tier, followed by lean meats and poultry, local dairy, and wine.
-The top of the pyramid illustrates eating limited quantities of red meat and added sugars such as honey, says Jessica Beacom, R.D., cofounder of The Real Food Dietitians.
-One of the most important things to know about a Mediterranean diet menu?
-Nothing is completely off limits-including dessert.
-(Want the full breakdown?
-Read: What Is the Mediterranean Diet Anyway?)
+The top of the pyramid illustrates eating limited quantities of red meat and added sugars such as honey, says Jessica Beacom, R.D., co-founder of The Real Food Dietitians.
+One of the most important things to know about a Mediterranean diet plan?
+Nothing is completely off-limits, including dessert.
+(Want more deets?
+Check out this guide to the Mediterranean diet.)

 When and How to Eat On the Mediterranean Diet Plan

-There's no need to watch the clock and eat within a set time frame or to journal every bite.
-Instead, focus on three meals and one snack each day that are filled with plant-based foods, a moderate amount of protein (mainly from fish), and a bit of dairy, suggests Stacie Hassing, R.D., another cofounder of The Real Food Dietitians.
+Whether you're following a specific Mediterranean diet meal plan or just adopting more whole foods into your diet, there's no need to watch the clock and eat within a set time frame or journal every bite.
+Instead, focus on consuming three meals and one snack daily — all of which are filled with plant-based foods, a moderate amount of protein (mainly from fish), and a bit of dairy, suggests Stacie Hassing, R.D., another co-founder of The Real Food Dietitians.
 "Eat when you're hungry, stop when you're full, and focus on whole and minimally processed foods whenever possible," adds Beacom.

 - 50 percent carbohydrates from vegetables, fruits, legumes, and whole grains